ghulamhasnain007/ghulamhasnain007/README.md

 - LinkedIn: (www.linkedin.com/in/ghulam-hasnain-otho/)

 ### ⚡ Fun Fact
-I love attending tech events like Google I/O Extended, where I get to connect with like-minded individuals and learn about the latest trends in technology.
+I love attending tech events like Google I/O Extended, Azure Fest Karachi, etc where I get to connect with like-minded individuals and learn about the latest trends in technology.